 About Susan

-Prominent gender, writing, language, and cultural critic, Dr. Susan Osborn is the author of two critically acclaimed books and dozens of essays, articles, scholarly papers, and book reviews.
-Her nonfiction books, creative works, and journalistic writing routinely earn praise for their discerning intelligence in tackling difficult subjects.
-Osborn served as Director of The Writing Center of Princeton, and for many decades, she taught gender, writing, and literature at Rutgers University, Douglass College, the New School for Social Research, and SUNY-New Paltz.
-She earned her A.B. from Vassar College; her Ph.D. from Rutgers University; and she completed additional graduate work at University of Pennsylvania, Columbia University’s Teacher’s College, and Bank Street College of Education.
+Dr. Osborn currently serves as the Director of The Writing Center of Princeton.
+For many decades, she taught gender, writing, and literature at Rutgers University, Douglass College, The New School for Social Research, and SUNY-New Paltz.
+After earning her A.B. from Vassar College and her Ph.D. from Rutgers University, she went on to complete additional graduate work at the University of Pennsylvania and Columbia University.

 Work in Progress: When she was two, the author’s mother was struck down by polio.
 Marjorie survived, but her left leg was severely withered and partially paralyzed.